-These images show the steps taken from the intial modelling in clay of the sculpture through to the plaster cast.
-The final sculpture is the enlarged 3-foot tall fibreglass sculpture shown in the main photo.
+These images show the steps taken from the initial modelling in clay of the sculpture through to the plaster cast.
+The plaster sculpture is refined and used as the basis to take measurements off of when enlarging to the final 3-foot sculpture shown below.

 The idea for the sculpture was first worked out in a clay with a live model in the studio.
 I sculpted a small figure about 6 inches high.
 Later I added the cat’s head and cast the sculpture in plaster.

-The next step was to double the size of the sculpture, creating a figure about 12 inches high, which you see here.
-It was then cast into plaster which will be used as the basis for enlarging the maquette into the final 3-foot sculpture.
+The next step was to double the size of the sculpture, creating a figure about 12 inches high, which you see above.

 Creating the Plaster Cast